hightowerr/my-app/README.md

 2. Upload screenshot B (after)
 3. AI finds the differences
 4. Get max 5 bullet points + "so what does this mean"
+5. **Product psychology insights**: See which UX principles apply (e.g., "Scarcity" for countdown timers)
-5. Save to your history with thumbs up/down feedback
+6. Save to your history with thumbs up/down feedback

 **Timeline Flow:**
 1. Start by either: A) creating a 2-screenshot comparison, or B) starting fresh
 2. If you chose option A, convert your comparison to a timeline; if option B, begin your timeline
 3. Add new screenshots one at a time
 4. AI compares each to the previous state
-5. View progression with strategic insights
+5. View progression with strategic insights and psychology principles

 Perfect for:
 - Competitor tracking (monitor their pricing page evolution)